Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 • The Security team tracks identified incidents according to the Incident Response Plan and creates a ‘lessons learned’ document after each high or critical incident.
 This document is shared with the Engineering team to make any required changes.

-• The Chief Technology Officer maintains a disaster recovery plan, which is tested at least annually.
+• The Developer Operations team maintains a disaster recovery plan, which is tested at least annually.
 The Engineering team reviews test results and makes changes to the plan accordingly.

 • Merge’s Change Management Process and Standard governs the system development life cycle, including documented policies for tracking, testing, approving, and validating changes.